Arrange child maintenance yourself

 - working out the cost of raising your children

 - having a conversation about child maintenance

 You can contact Child Maintenance Options for support.

 There are different contact details if you live in Northern Ireland.

 You can search for a local mediator to help you work out child maintenance arrangements.

-If you later decide to switch to using the Child Maintenance Service you’ll have to pay an application fee.
-You will not pay the fee if you’re a victim of domestic violence or abuse, under 19 years old or in Northern Ireland.
+If you later decide to switch to using the Child Maintenance Service you may have to pay an application fee.
+You will not need to pay the fee if you’ve experienced domestic abuse, you’re under 19 years old or you live in Northern Ireland.